yiransheng/yiransheng.github.io/posts/js-chain.md

 \text{compose}(f, g) = f \circ g := x \rightarrow f(g(x))
 $$

 `compose` is not particularly common in javaScript ecosystem; but not unheard of either.
-For example `redux` ships it and makes heavy use of it in its middleware / enhancer architecture.
+For example `redux` ships it and makes heavy use of the function in its middleware / enhancer architecture.
 To implement `compose` from scratch is not hard either with ES2015 syntactic sugar:

 ```javascript
 function compose(...funcs) {